Near Mount Jewett in McKean County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2011 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Kinzua Bridge (about 300 feet away, measured in a direct line); Commerce to Collapse (about 300 feet away); Forces of Nature (about 400 feet away); Nebo Lutheran Chapel and Cemetery Smethport (approx. 8 miles away); "The Bucktails" (approx. 8 miles away); McKean County (approx. 8 miles away); Dr. Edward H. McCleery (approx. 8˝ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Spanning History (within shouting distance of this marker); Sites to See (within shouting distance of this marker); Kinzua Bridge (about 300 feet away, measured in a direct line); Commerce to Collapse (about 300 feet away); Forces of Nature (about 400 feet away); Nebo Lutheran Chapel and Cemetery (approx. 4.4 miles away); Great Events in Smethport History (approx. 7.9 miles away); a different marker also named Great Events in Smethport History (approx. 7.9 miles away).
 Touch for a list and map of all markers in Mount Jewett.

 More about this marker.
 Marker located inside Kinzua Bridge State Park.